FinancialEngineerLab/isda_cds_model_c_v1.8.3_mvs2022/README.md

 The solution file is in /ISDA_ME

 xll files are in /ISDA_ME/(Configuration) for the x86 plateform and in /ISDA_ME/x64/(Configuration) for the x64 platform.
 The original "test" spreadsheet from http://www.cdsmodel.com/ is available in /ISDA_ME

-As you see the repo has (and will forever have) only one commit.
-If out of pure luck you manage to succeed in contacting me regarding this repository, I will not answer.